childsb/glusterfs-hadoop-docs/ConfiguringHadoop1.markdown

 Edit the $HADOOP_HOME/conf/core-site.xml file to include the following (additional properties can be added)

-(note: node-1 needs to be replaced a server in your storage pool):
+(note: node-1 needs to be replaced by a hostname from your storage pool):

 `<?xml version="1.0"?>`
 `<?xml-stylesheet type="text/xsl" href="configuration.xsl"?>`